fnl/couchpy/README.rst

 As the ``couchpy`` package has been adapted to work with Python 3000, some parts of the original client API have changed, and only the very essential parts of Christopher's package (ie., only the ``client`` (now called ``broker``) and ``http`` (now ``network``)) have been ported.
 All tools provided in addition by CouchDB-Python_ are not available and not planned.
-The http/network module is substantially different from the original to be useful with Python 3000's modified :mod:`io` and :mod:`http.client` modules , while the client/broker API itself looks almost maintained "as is" from the outside except for some renamed methods, but everything that can be streamed from the CouchDB (``Transfer-Encoding: chunked``) is now by default handed on as such - eg., :meth:`couchpy.broker.Database.list` views return data streams.
+The http/network module is substantially different from the original to be useful with Python 3000's modified `io` and `http.client` modules , while the client/broker API itself looks almost maintained "as is" from the outside except for some renamed methods, but everything that can be streamed from the CouchDB (``Transfer-Encoding: chunked``) is now by default handed on as such - eg., `couchpy.broker.Database.list` views return data streams.

 All relevant classes and exceptions can be directly imported from the `couchpy` module itself::

     from couchpy import *

-That statement provides the following classes and exceptions in your namespace: :class:`couchpy.broker.Database`, :class:`couchpy.broker.Document`, and :class:`couchpy.broker.Server`, as well as the the exceptions:
+That statement provides the following classes and exceptions in your namespace: `couchpy.broker.Database`, `couchpy.broker.Document`, and `couchpy.broker.Server`, as well as the the exceptions:

- * :exc:`couchpy.network.HTTPError`,
+ * `couchpy.network.HTTPError`,
- * :exc:`couchpy.network.PreconditionFailed`,
+ * `couchpy.network.PreconditionFailed`,
- * :exc:`couchpy.network.RedirectLimitExceeded`,
+ * `couchpy.network.RedirectLimitExceeded`,
- * :exc:`couchpy.network.ResourceConflict`,
+ * `couchpy.network.ResourceConflict`,
- * :exc:`couchpy.network.ResourceNotFound`,
+ * `couchpy.network.ResourceNotFound`,
- * :exc:`couchpy.network.ServerError`, and
+ * `couchpy.network.ServerError`, and
- * :exc:`couchpy.network.Unauthorized`.
+ * `couchpy.network.Unauthorized`.

-All these errors treat connection, request and response problems as well as errors reported by CouchDB itself, and are all based on :exc:`http.client.HTTPException`.
+All these errors treat connection, request and response problems as well as errors reported by CouchDB itself, and are all based on `http.client.HTTPException`.
-Also, string encoding problems are reported as :exc:`UnicodeError`, JSON encoding problems as :exc:`TypeError`, and bad method parameters as :exc:`ValueError`.
+Also, string encoding problems are reported as `UnicodeError`, JSON encoding problems as `TypeError`, and bad method parameters as `ValueError`.
 Virtually all methods provided through the ``broker`` classes might raise any of them, so if you need strict error recovery, wrap all calls to this API with ``except`` clauses for these four errors.

 In addition to the three standard fields CouchDB sets on documents (**_id**, **_rev**, **_attachments**), the broker also adds the fields **created** and **modified** to every document upon saving it, as extended `ISO 8601`_ **UTC** (ie., without timezone) timestamps: "YYYY-MM-DDTHH:MM:SS".